 Moving into a new home is super exciting!
-It can also be a little stressful (some say it’s almost as stressful as getting a divorce!)with so many things on the to-do list.
-One of the best things you can do is to lessen the physical and mental stress is to call a moving company Aside from movers actually physically moving all of your belongings from one place to another, there are some other important things you can do to make moving less stressful.
-Though the costs associated with home-ownership can be overwhelming, there’s nearly always a way to make things more manageable.
+It can also be a little stressful with so many things on the to-do list.
+Aside from movers actually physically moving all of your belongings from one place to another, there are some other important things you can do to make moving less stressful.
+Before you get into painting, home improvements and unpacking, here are three important things to do when moving into a new home. *This post contains affiliate links and/or collaborative content.

 1. Safety First!

 The very first thing you want to do when you move into a new home is change all the locks.
 Of course you can even update the knobs all together to refresh the curb appeal of your new home.
 Even if you trust the previous homeowners, you just don’t know who may have had a copy of the key in the past.
 If you’re a first-time homeowner you may not initially think about installing an alarm system in the home either, but it would definitely be a wise investment.
-You can even install a CCTV camera and motion sensing lights on the front of your home for extra safety.
-Also you will want to be sure to go about introducing yourself to your neighbors so that they can keep an eye on your home during vacations and give you some information on how to get involved with your neighborhood watch.

 Don’t forget to go ahead an lock away important items in a safe.
 Thieves are notorious for trying to scope out new homes!
 You can buy a professional safe from Costco and it will keep your most valuable items under lock and key.